defi-wonderland/wonderland-governooor-poc/README.md

 | `yarn test:integration` | Run integration tests.                                     |
 | `yarn test:gas`         | Run all unit and integration tests, and make a gas report. |

+## Idea and Narrative

+The original idea was crafted by [Mono](https://twitter.com/0x_mono) and [Particle](https://twitter.com/0xParticle) from the Research team.

+You can find more information on why we built this on the site: [https://governance.sucks/](https://governance.sucks/)

 ## Licensing

 The primary license for Wonderland Governor contracts is MIT, see [`LICENSE`](./LICENSE).